isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-(Simple) A default constructor should do more than just initialize data members with constants.
+(Simple) Flag if a default constructor's explicit member initializer is a constant, and recommend that the constant should be written as a data member initializer instead.

 ### <a name="rc-explicit"></a>C.46: By default, declare single-argument constructors explicit